beckybeauchamp1/zoosnapz/README.md

 *For Developers*

 Be sure that you install the latest versions of Ruby and Rails, and then run `$ bundle install` from the command line to install all dependencies listed in the `Gemfile`.
 You will also need to use PostgreSQL as your database; therefore, please make certain that the tell-tale "blue elephant" is running when you open the app.
+Please note that the Lightwidget Instagram widget will not work with `https`; you must use `http` instead.